 Consider a rectangular conductor of thickness t kept in XY plane.
-An electric field is applied in X-direction using Constant Current Generator (CCG), so that current t flow through the sample.
-If t is the width of the sample and t is the thickness.
-There for current density is given by
+An electric field is applied in Xdirection using Constant Current Generator (CCG), so that current I flow through the sample.
+If w is the width of the sample and t is the thickness.
+There for current density is given by sample.
+This develop a potential difference along y-axis is known as Hall voltage $V_H$ and this effect is called Hall Effect.